How to apply:

 1. Please write “Global Higher Education (GHE) MS program” on the top of your essay.
 Then, please expand upon the following areas:

-2. Please clearly identify that the Global Higher Education (GHE) MS Program is the graduate program you are applying for in the first paragraph of your essay.
+2. Please clearly indicate that the Global Higher Education (GHE) MS Program is the graduate program you are applying for in the first paragraph of your essay.

 3. Explain why you are interested in a master’s degree focusing on leadership and administration in global or international higher education.
-Please note that the GHE program is not a teacher training program.
-Please feel free to tell us what kind of educational and/or international experiences may have inspired you to pursue a Master’s degree in the field of international higher education.
+(Please note that the GHE program is not a teacher training program.)
+Please tell us how your background and life experiences, including cultural, geographical, social, educational background and personal experiences, or other opportunities or challenges have motivated your decision to pursue a graduate degree at the GHE program.

-5. What are your expectations from the Global Higher Education program?
+4. What are your expectations from the Global Higher Education Program?
 What aspects or characteristics of the GHE program attract you most?
 Why?